maxim-zhao/sms-vgm-player/src/readme.txt

 *** THE VGM FILE MUST BE DECOMPRESSED! ***
 I'm not about to port ZLib to the SMS.
 So, do one of these:
 1. Load the file in VGMTool and press the "Decompress VGZ" button
 2. Rename the file to filename.vgm.gz.
-Chances are, it'll open in WinZip if you double-click on it.
+Open it in something like 7-Zip and extract it.

 Then open your .sms file in an emulator.
 Some low-quality or hacky emulators might have problems if you don't also pad the file to a power of 2 size (64KB, 128KB, etc).

 Or, write it to a devcart and play it on a real SMS.
+You will have trouble with Everdrive flash carts and clones if you don't pad to a multiple of 64KB.

 :: Controls ::